ImKogan/MTA2014/README.md

 ##### Directly on your machine:
 * cd into setup directory
 `MTA2014/MTA/setup`
-open `local-setup.sh`
+open `local-setup.sh` \
-lines 4-9 install postgresql-client and a few other dependencies needed to use postgis If you already have these libraries, do not uncomment the lines.
+Lines 4-9 install postgresql-client and a few other dependencies needed to use postgis. \
+If you already have these libraries, do not uncomment the lines. \
 While these packages are those installed on my machine (Ubuntu 18.04) I haven't tested this in general.
-* Having either uncommented (to install upo running now, or relying on preinstalled packages), check line 19 in this file.
+* Having either uncommented (to install upon running now, or relying on preinstalled packages), check line 19 in this file.
 If running a demo, it is advised to change the 100 to a smaller number (such as 5).
-This argument is the number of days of data to be downloaded. if left at a 100 - the complete process will take at least a half hour (on any reasonable personal machine).
+This argument is the number of days of data to be downloaded.
+If left at a 100 - the complete process will take at least a half hour (on any reasonable personal machine).
 * Configure your postgres DATABASE.
 MAKE SURE THE REDENTIALS MATCH THE settings.ini FILE ABOVE.
 * Don't forget to create a postgis extension
 `CREATE EXTENSION postgis;`